How to fix iPhone Force Restart not working – easy guide (Updated)

 How to fix iPhone Force Restart Not Working?

-Many iPhone users at times encounter the problem – iPhone force restart not working or the iPhone has become unresponsive.
+Many iPhone users sometimes encounter problems, such as the iPhone force restart not working or the iPhone hard reset not working.
 Now, what to do when force restart iPhone not working?
-In this article, I have explained the reasons why you can’t force restart iPhone and how to fix the issue to get your device back to normal.
+In this article, I have explained why iPhone force restart not working and how to force restart iPhone.

 Before we go into the troubleshooting steps to fix when an iPhone won’t force restart, let’s first look into what a force restart is and why it is necessary.